 Carp paste powder (about a third of what you’ve used as method mix) – This by Ringers will do the job or any powered paste.
 This is my secret ingredient.

 The Carp paste power is what makes it really sticky and compact together on the feeder and hold in the cast and on impact.
 I find with just a method feeder mix with any decent length cast the feeder tends to lose some on impact with the water.
+This is more for if you are fishing at range or want to pack a lot of feed onto your method feeder.

 I usually make this the evening before I go fishing to give it overnight to take on more flavour and compact down.